SmilerV/Python-Tetris/README.md

 ## Config file

 The config file is automatically generated in `%appdata%\python-tetris\config.json`
+If you installed python via the Microsoft Store the location will instead be something like:
+`%localappdata%\packages\PythonSoftwareFoundation.Python.3.12_qbz5n2kfra8p0\LocalCache\Roaming\python-tetris\config.json`
 It is a (as the file-ending suggests) json file that as of release 1.0 includes the following settings:

 | Setting        | Description                                                                                                                                                                                                                                                                                                  |